-Through this growth within the ecosystem new careers have become possible.
-There are now business analysts, implementation consultants, developers and admins that have built their career on the Salesforce platform — and have been amazingly successful in the process.
+Through this growth within the ecosystem, new careers have become possible.
+There are now business analysts, implementation consultants, developers, marketers, and Admins who have built their career on our platform — and have been successful in the process.

-While these positions have made lots of people from all walks of life successful, the positions are still relatively new within the traditional job market.
-And sometimes hard to explain to people outside of the space!
+While these positions have made people from all walks of life successful, these careers are still relatively new within the traditional job market.
+And can sometimes be hard to explain to those outside of the space.

-So, what is a Salesforce admin?
-A Salesforce Administrator is a business leader, deeply knowledgeable about how their company operates, intertwined in making all departments successful through process automations, and thus, integral to running a smooth & lean business.
+So, what is a Salesforce Admin?
+A Salesforce Admin is a business leader, deeply knowledgeable about how their company operates, intertwined in making all departments successful through process automations, and thus, integral to running a smooth and lean business.

 Salesforce Admins work hard to fight inefficiency and champion productivity.
 They create awesome tools on any device – like easy to use dashboards, intelligent workflows and apps for any project.

 Admins keep Salesforce users trained and educated, solve complicated business problems and keep projects moving forward.
-A Salesforce Admin delivers creative solutions – making Salesforce users happier and the business smarter!
+An Admin delivers creative solutions – making Salesforce users happier and the business smarter!

 They love to help their team be efficient and on top of things.

-Salesforce Admins are in high demand.
-Companies, especially in the US, are realizing the potential and value Salesforce Admins bring and are making serious human capital investments.
-Over the last 12 months, there were over 3240 job openings in the US at a growth rate of 34%.
+Salesforce Administrators are in high demand.
+Companies with high growth, especially in the U.S., realize the potential and value our Admins bring.
+These high-growth companies now make serious human capital investments such as reskilling workers and hiring certified Admins.
+Over the last 12 months, there were over 3240 job openings for Salesforce Admins in the U.S. at a growth rate of 34%.

-Salesforce Admins come in many different forms and each of their career stories is unique.
-Check out our #ButtonClickAdmin Podcast to hear some of these amazing stories.
+Salesforce Admins come in many different shapes and sizes, often with unique career stories.
+Check out our Salesforce Admins Podcast to listen to a breadth of these experiences.

 While many Salesforce Admins started out by ‘falling into it,’ the role often becomes career defining.
 And, it’s now easier than ever to get Salesforce administrator training with tools like Trailhead, the Admin webinar program, and the amazing people in the success community.